woywoy123/AnalysisG/README.md

 - `Children -> list`:
 A list which links decay products for the particle.
 - `Parent -> list`:
+A list which links the particle to its parent particle
+- `hash -> str`:
+Returns an 18 character long unique hex code used to identify the particle

 #### Magic Functions:
 ```python